GeorgeHernandez/GeorgeHernandez/Cognition/CSE/Obsidian.md

 ## Tips

-- Internal links:
+Internal links:

   - The Markdown syntax, e.g. `[Hello world](Hi%20world.md)` or `[Hello world](<Hi world.md>)`, works in & out of Obsidian.
 - The Wikilink syntax, e.g. `[[Hi world|Hello world]]`, only works within Obsidian.

-- External link:
+External links:

   - Markdown syntax, e.g. `[An Example](https://example.com/foo%20bar "my tooltip")` or `[An Example](<https://example.com/foo  bar> "my tooltip)`, work in & out of Obsidian.

-- Callouts are foldable content within your notes.
+Callouts are foldable content within your notes.
+E.g.

+> [!tip]
+> This is a `tip` callout.
-  - They come with an icon, a title, and different formatting.
+  - They come with an icon, a title of its type (by default), and different formatting.
   - Callouts start with something like `[!tip]-`.
+Suffixing with a minus (-) displays it as folded.
+  - Create your own title by adding it on the first line.
+E.g. `[!tip] My Tip`.
   - Callouts available include:
     - abstract.
 Aliases: summary, tldr
     - bug